JacobDiazCruz/test-app/README.md

      go to different components just to update a color of a button.

     - How does this look on different devices?
      - On mobile and tablet devices, it looks responsive and easier to navigate since I have made some grids and components flexible using mui breakpoints.
-As for the different desktop views, there's not much change since the default style is already applied.
+As for the different desktop views, there is not much change since the default style is already applied.

 3. How can your submission allow for scalability?

    - What if a customer has thousands of records?
      - If the customer has thousands of records, it would be more beneficial to put the search logic in the backend.
-Handling thousands of records on the frontend could lead to performance issues, as loading and processing such a large amount of data can slow down the application and consume excessive resources on the user's device.
-We can also put infinite loading or paging for all of the records added.
+Handling thousands of records on the frontend could lead to browser performance issues, as loading and processing such a large amount of data can slow down the application and consume excessive resources on the user's device.
+We can also put infinite loading or paging so that the records will only load as needed.

    - How is state managed as the codebase grows?
-     - Based on the client form state that I have created in the useClientForm hook, if the codebase grows and the app now requires extra fields and validations, you can simply add additional data inside the state since it is already flexible and able to handle different validations and views.
-Also, "The existing structure of the "clients" state that is used to fetch and return the clients data is a good example of a pattern that avoids prop drilling.
-Moreover, the team can also decide whether to use third party libraries such as RTK or React-query to manage the state better.
+     - Since we already have an existing state provider for clients, we can just insert additional types and reducer logic if another mutation is needed.
+Moreover, this context pattern can be reused to other features as well if it is needed in future requirements.
+This pattern creates a centralized state management for the app, and it benefits the engineers by having a structured way of managing the state.

    - How can we support multiple countries?
-    - If it's about supporting the user's locale, we have to implement internationalization in the application to support multiple languages.
+    - If it is about supporting the user's locale, we have to implement internationalization in the application to support multiple languages.
 Use libraries like react-i18next or react-intl to manage translations and switch content based on the user's locale.
-However, if it's about handling different client data from different countries, we may have to add additional information on the client's form related to country-specific data.
+However, if it is about handling different client data from different countries, we may have to add additional information on the client's form related to country-specific data.

 4. How can you ensure the app behaves as you intend it to?
     - There are some ways to ensure the app behaves as I intend it to: